tvquizphd/public-quiz/README.md

 ### Your passwords cannot be viewed/edited unless:

-Someone with your login link (or GitHub account ☠️) knows your master password.
+A 3rd party with your login link (or GitHub account!) has your master password.

 ## Local Testing